WeAreMahsaAmini/Core/README.md

     - [What are the types of ideas we're looking for?](#what-are-the-types-of-ideas-were-looking-for)
     - [What type of skills do we need?](#what-type-of-skills-do-we-need)

+## Mission

+Create alignment for Iranians and awareness for non-Iranians towards #MahsaAmini and what's currently happening in Iran.

 ## What is the purpose of this repository?

 The `Core` repository is designed to orchestrate all the different projects and build alignemnt.
 It includes, guidelines, ideas, discussions, etc. If you want to make changes to this repository, feel free to open an issue and suggest the change, or fork the project and open a pull request to the `main` branch.